 Complimentary Early Bird Special

-2 March.
-Walk starts at 1:00 pm outside the Excelsior Hotel and at 1:05 pm outside the nearby Phoenicia Hotel (at the Valletta Bus Terminus).
+1st Conference Day.
+Walk starts at 1:00 pm outside the Excelsior Hotel (at the Valletta Bus Terminus).

 Valletta guarded by its own fortifications.

-On Sunday afternoon, IJAS will host a guided welcome-to-the-conference walk through Malta's capital city, Valletta, a UNESCO Heritage site.
+On Sunday afternoon, IJAS will host a guided welcome-to-the-conference walk through Malta's capital city, Valletta, a UNESCO Heritage site, amid the ongoing Carnival festivities.
 The leisurely walk will start outside the front door of the Grand Hotel Excelsior.

 The old streets in Malta are narrow and snake through the town.
 They were purposely built this way to help the town defend itself from the Moors who would invade, pillage and carry the locals as slaves to North Africa.
 The winding streets made it difficult for the invaders to visualize what awaited them ahead on the rooftops, in the windows, and on the ground.